Detection of HI filament: Pair Stacking vs. Filament Stacking: Discussions

 \section{Discussions}

-When predicting HI content in simulations, caution is needed due to the substantial simplifications of physical processes compared to reality.
-Figure \ref{fig:CaTNG} illustrates the anticipated HI column density using two stacking methods applied in the EAGLE and IllustrisTNG simulations.
-Both simulations rely on post-processed data calibrated to the brightest sources, resulting in significant uncertainty regarding HI in the intergalactic medium and low-mass halos.
-The models predict different outcomes, with IllustrisTNG anticipating a HI column density approximately half an order of magnitude greater than EAGLE's prediction.
-Nevertheless, the relative differences between filament stacking and pair stacking methods are consistent across both simulations.
-This suggests that while the absolute HI density is contingent upon the simulation's subgrid physics, filament stacking demonstrates an effectiveness approximately $1.5-2$ orders of magnitude greater than pair stacking.
+When predicting \hi~content in simulations, caution is required due to the simplified treatment of physical processes compared to reality.
+Figure \ref{fig:TNG} illustrates the predicted \hi~column density using both stacking methods applied in the EAGLE and IllustrisTNG simulations.
+Both simulations rely on post-processed data that are calibrated to reproduce observations of bright galaxies, leaving significant uncertainty regarding \hi~in low mass structures and the IGM.
+The models predict different results, with IllustrisTNG presenting a \hi~column density approximately half an order of magnitude greater than EAGLE's prediction.
+Nevertheless, the relative differences between filament stacking and pair stacking methods are consistent across the two simulations.
+This suggests that while the absolute \hi~density depends on the adopted subgrid physics, filament stacking is more effective by approximately $1.5$--$2$ orders of magnitude compared to pair stacking.

-We adopted some approximations in our analysis as follows:
+We adopted several simplifying assumptions in our analysis:

-1. We conduct our analysis in real space, whereas observations occur in redshift space, which experiences redshift space distortion.
-This distortion affects both galaxies and HI in the large-scale structure, as well as the galaxy pairs and cosmic filaments identified with galaxies that trace the HI content in redshift space.
-However, we observe that redshift space distortion might influence the accuracy of filament identification, warranting careful consideration during observations.
-Despite this, we anticipate that the identification of filaments from projected galaxy distributions remains largely unaffected by redshift space distortion.
+1. We conduct our analysis in real space, whereas observations occur in redshift space, which experiences redshift space distortion (RSD).
+This distortion affects both galaxies and \hi~in the large-scale structure, as well as the galaxy pairs and galaxy-traced cosmic filaments used for stacking.
+RSD may degrade the accuracy of filament identification and therefore requires careful consideration in observational applications.
+Nevertheless, we expect that filament identification based on projected galaxy distributions is only mildly affected by RSD.

-2.We consider that the observed signal, specifically the brightness temperature, correlates with the column density of HI when the HI object is optically thin.
-Yet, in galaxies, HI could be optically thick, causing 21cm line absorption.
-This would result in the actual 21cm emission being lower than what is predicted if assuming HI is optically thin.
-Nonetheless, this impact is likely minimal, as the majority of HI in the local universe is indeed optically thin.
+2. We assume that the observed 21 cm brightness temperature is proportional to the \hi~column density under the optically thin approximation.
+This assumption is valid for the vast majority of galactic and intergalactic \hi~\citep[e.g.,][]{2012RPPh...75h6901P}.
+Optical depth effects may become non-negligible in regions of high column density and low spin temperature within galaxies \citep[e.g.,][]{2009ApJ...695..937B, 2017MNRAS.468.4030S}.
+In such cases, self-absorption can reduce the emergent 21 cm emission relative to the optically thin prediction.
+However, these regions contribute only a minor fraction of the total \hi~mass budget in the local Universe, and thus the impact on our results is expected to be minimal.